Flow Solver Tutorials

 /

-Although it is not necessary, we will assume that the the pre/post processor (`party`) and the flow solver (`nodet`) executables are in the case directory to simplify the discussion to follow.
-Therefore, we will not reference an installed path to these executables, but instead simply invoke with ”./”.
+Although not necessary, we will assume that the utility code vgrid_merge_into_prisms executable and flow solver executable (nodet or nodet_mpi) have been installed in your search path to simplify the discussion to follow.
+Therefore, we will not reference an explicit path to the executable, but instead simply invoke directly like any other installed software.

 Pre-process the mesh

-The first step is to use party to merge the native tetrahedral VGRID mesh into mixed elements.
-Do this by executing party with the ‘—merge_tets’ command line option.
+The first step is to use vgrid_merge_into_prisms to merge the native tetrahedral VGrid mesh into mixed elements.
+Do this by executing vgrid_merge_into_prisms:

 f6wbnc